ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.es-us.md

 routes:
     canonical: 'https://docs.ovh.com/gb/en/nutanix/ovh-gateway-documentation/'
 excerpt: Find out how the OVHGateway works
-section: Primeros pasos
+section: Red y seguridad
-order: 02
+order: 03
 ---

-**Last updated 11th January 2022**
+**Last updated 2nd May 2022**

 ## Objective

-OVHgateway is the name of the outgoing point of your cluster to the internet.
+“OVHgateway” is the name of the outgoing point of your cluster to the internet.

-**This guide will explain how this gateway works.**
+**This guide will explain how this gateway works, and how to redeploy it.**

 ## Instructions